ForestAdmin/agent-nodejs/docs/datasources/README.md

 ## Naming conflicts

-When importing collections to an admin panel, it is easy to encounter naming collisions.
+When importing collections to an admin panel, you may encounter naming collisions.

-You can tackle them by either only adding the collections that you need, or by renaming some collections.
+You can tackle them by renaming the collection which are causing issues.

 Don't worry if you leave naming collisions, your development agent will warn you while starting.